 The data structure that is used in the prototype is a Weighted Order Statistic Tree.
-It meets the complexity requirements.
+It meets complexity requirements.
 It is implemented on chain.
-A Red-Black tree is chosen as base data structure (the rebalance itself is not implemented yet).
+A Red-Black tree is chosen as base data structure.
 In addition to the colour, every node stores the size of the subtree rooted in this node.
 In a classical Order Statistics Tree this number represents the number of nodes, but we use the sum of weights of nodes, so that we can efficiently compute the weighted median.

 Computing Penalties and Rewards

 For the reports that fall outside of the spread tolerance range the penalty is computed as difference between the reported value and the closest edge of the spread tolerance range relative to median.

 The rewards are distributed proportionally to the distance of their report to the median.
 First a reward multiplier is assigned to each report depending on this distance: